electra13x7777/blueayachan/README.md

 ### Contribution
 Now that this has a repo I suppose I should actually clean up the codebase a bit and create some style guidelines.
 I will eventually get around to doing this as well as a detailed explanation of the file parsing formats and such.
 If you would like to help with the bot feel free to reach out and I'll start getting something together.

+### Forking
+As this is Free Software, feel free to fork this repository and use the code to write your own bot.
+(Obviously you will have to do heavy modification since you can't use the credentials I use for my own bot)

 ### Contact Me!